 To get an honest, straightforward evaluation of what happened in your case, speak to our medical malpractice lawyer Sean M. Cleary, who has the experience and knowledge to consult medical specialists and find the answers you need.

 A 40-year-old patient had symptoms of a pinched spinal nerve on her left side.
 Diagnostic films showed a small protruding disc on the right side of her spine but no symptoms on the left side.
 Although there was no medical correlation between a spinal deformity and her symptoms, clearly no cause and effect, the surgeon nonetheless recommended surgery to correct the protruding disc, which was too small to justify surgery.
-It was not causing any symptoms.
-The standard of care prohibits surgery on a protruding disc that was not causing any symptoms.
+It was not causing any symptoms, and the standard of care prohibits surgery in such situations.

-He closed the surgical site, discharged the patient and left town on vacation leaving no one in charge.
-The patient ultimately developed a torn dural sheath and rapidly developing paralysis.
+He closed the surgical site, discharged the patient, and left town on vacation, leaving no one in charge.
+The patient developed a torn dural sheath and ultimately paralysis.
 It was malpractice to leave such a patient with no one to monitor a potentially dangerous condition.

 Another surgeon was called in from an unrelated group to perform emergency surgery.
-The failure to repair the tear resulted in a very extensive second surgery and a worsening of the patient's symptoms including substantial paralysis below the chest and cauda equina syndrome.
-The only reason the patient underwent the risky second surgery was that the first unjustified surgery was done negligently.
+The failure to repair the tear resulted in an extensive second surgery and worsened the patient's symptoms, including substantial paralysis below the chest and cauda equina syndrome.
+The patient underwent the risky second surgery because the first unjustified surgery was done negligently.

 The case settled for a large sum allowing the family to better support and care for the now-disabled family member.